Caliu-Data/comboi/README.md

 ## Key Features

 - **Bronze landing**: Incremental extracts from Azure SQL Database and PostgreSQL using DuckDB, persisted as Parquet in Azure Data Lake Storage (ADLS) with checkpointing to avoid full reloads.
-- **Silver refinement**: Data cleansing with Soda quality scans and Splink-based deduplication, materialized back to ADLS.
+- **Silver refinement**: Data cleansing with bruin quality checks and Splink-based deduplication, materialized back to ADLS.
 - **Gold metrics**: Aggregations and business-ready metrics generated in DuckDB and delivered to ADLS.
 - **Operational primitives**: Driver, Azure Storage Queue-backed queuer, executor, and monitoring primitives co-ordinate the full pipeline, with Azure Functions timer/queue triggers for serverless execution.
 - **Secret management with Azure Key Vault**: Database passwords, storage account keys, queue connection strings, and Azure Monitor connection strings are fetched at runtime, keeping configurations free of hardcoded secrets.